 Is it Possible to start a Secondary Job while receiving Short-Time Work Allowance?

 The employer must also be notified of any secondary employment during the period of short-time work.
 If the secondary employment is only taken up during the period of short-time work and did not already exist before the short-time work, it is important to know that the short-time work allowance will be reduced.
-How high this reduction is depends on the circumstances.
+How high this reduction is, depends on the circumstances.

-In this context, the Federal Government is planning to introduce a statutory regulation that will make it financially more attractive to take up a secondary job while receiving short-time working compensation.
+In this context, the Federal Government plans to introduce a statutory regulation that will make it financially more attractive to take up a secondary job while receiving short-time working compensation.
 This is especially the case if it is a secondary job in the so-called “systemically important occupations” and especially in agriculture.

 Can Self-Employed Persons and Mini-Job Workers also receive Short-Time Working Allowance?

 As this is a benefit from unemployment insurance, neither self-employed persons nor mini-job workers can receive short-time work benefits, as they are not compulsorily covered by unemployment insurance.

 What are the Employer’s Options concerning Mini-Job Workers or Marginally Employed Persons?

 Since there is no short-time working allowance here, the wage must continue to be paid.
 In addition, an amicable reduction of the agreed number of hours could be discussed with the employee.
 Finally, there would still be the possibility of dismissal for operational reasons, provided the conditions for this are met.

 First of all, the company providing the training is still obliged to pay the training allowance even during periods of absence from work.
 According to § 19 BBiG, this applies in any case for a period of up to six weeks.
 According to the work instructions of the Federal Employment Agency, trainees are also entitled to a short-time working allowance if all possibilities have been exhausted.